imrafaelmerino/json-values/docs/README.md

 data structure shows very well the essence of **json-values**.

 That was just a little taste!
 Data generation and validation are significant in software.
-If you struggle to generate data, it slows down the testing.
-On the other hand, corrupt data can propagate throughout your system and cause a nightmare.
-Errors that blow up in your face are way better!
-If you think about it, the definition, validation, and generation of a JSON value could be implemented using the same data structure; after all, the three are just bindings with different
+If you think about it, the definition, validation, and generation of a JSON could be implemented using the same data structure; after all, the three of them are just bindings with different
 elements: values, generators, or specifications.
-Let's check out an example:
+Let's check out some examples.

+Defining a json object:

 ```
-// defining a json object

 var person = JsObj.of("name", JsStr.of("Rafael"),
                       "age", JsInt.of(37),
                       "languages", JsArray.of("Haskell", "Scala", "Java", "Clojure")